Best Cheap Health Insurance in Kentucky for 2026

 • Your health status can be used against you.
 If you have a preexisting condition, you will probably pay higher rates and might even be denied coverage.
 That's because short-term health insurance doesn't have to follow Affordable Care Act (ACA) guidelines.

 • You might be able to get better, cheaper coverage.
-If you qualify for rate subsidies, you might be able to get a plan on kynect for a cheaper monthly rate and get better coverage, too.
+If you qualify for rate subsidies, you might be able to get a plan on Kynect for a cheaper monthly rate and get better coverage, too.

 Frequently asked questions